thinkshout/thinkshout/_wonderlab/consent-based-calibration/design.md

 While curated options are the foundation of consent-based calibration, clarity and transparency are next in line.
 Consent-based calibration gives the designer a unique opportunity to visually define a number of directions, and be up front with the end user from the onset of their browsing experience about what they will “get” when they opt into a pre-defined pathway.
 This allows us, as designers, to give decision making power to the user, while still [carefully thinking through what information we offer, and why](https://deardesignstudent.com/a-designers-code-of-ethics-f4a88aca9e95).

-<blockquote>Consent-based calibration isn’t a new approach to relationships—person to person or person to organization—it’s a different way to think about who designs our day to day experiences, and ultimately, who controls our lives.</blockquote>
+>Consent-based calibration isn’t a new approach to relationships—person to person or person to organization—it’s a different way to think about who designs our day to day experiences, and ultimately, who controls our lives.

 Similar to how the lighting and height of grocery store aisles impacts how much time you want to spend in a store, the visual representation of each directional choice can dramatically affect how we engage with a website.
 Offering more engaging, reciprocal decision points alongside simpler, more straight-forward solutions, and monitoring how end users interact gives our in house teams the chance to grow knowledge of our audiences without hemming us in to any predetermined ideas of who we are designing for.
 It also allows us to share control with the end user to determine whether or not an experience feels right and meets their needs.

 So what does the consent-based calibration approach to digital platforms look like in practice?
 How might we approach the discovery and build process?
 Most importantly, we design persona-based experiences that are offered as up-front choices to the user.
 For example, rather than on-site arrival being greeted by a quick “we’ll take your data and create your experience” disclaimer, it’d instead be met with “here are the likely experiences you might be looking for based on what we know about our audiences and what we provide as an organization: which one feels most right to you?”

-<blockquote>In consent-based calibration, respecting users means providing a consistent, on brand experience where the user can choose to completely change their experience depending on need and interest.</blockquote>
+>In consent-based calibration, respecting users means providing a consistent, on brand experience where the user can choose to completely change their experience depending on need and interest.

 For starters, we can design building blocks to create simple, clear and engaging structures to serve up specific content.
 When it comes to developing the design system, clarity and transparency means prioritizing access to information in balance visual aesthetics.
 In consent-based calibration, respecting users means providing a consistent, on brand experience where the user can choose to completely change their experience depending on need and interest.
 The result is simple, action-oriented pathways to clear information and engagement without pigeonholing a user into one segment or audience group.